AndrejaCH/election-analysis/README.md

 - declare a candidate winner base on the highest vote count and %,
 - declare a county with the highest turnout.

-Using this code can be used on similar projects such as other congressional districts election, senatorial districts, local election, and more.
+Using this code can be used on similar projects such as other congressional district elections, senatorial districts, local elections, and more.

 - This code reads csv files but can be easily converted to read other files such as *json*, by importing other dependencies for example `import json`.
 - This code reads candidate name on 2nd index and county on 1st index, but in case of a different structure of the data set this lines of codes `candidate_name = row[2]` and    `county_name = row[1]` can be easily converted.